 You can also subtract from one week vs the last week to see the rate of salmon moving through the river each week.
 Also, factor in the size of the river.
 If 100 salmon have arrived in the last 7 days, that’s less than 15 fish per day moving through.
 You may want to hold off until more like 1000 fish in a week or 150 fish per day are moving through for your best shot.
 15 salmon per day may be a good number in a small river, but one with much more flow, you would not have a very good chance at hooking a salmon.

-I also like to compare salmon escapement to previous years, which are all accessible at the above posted link.
-If the weekly escapement rate is climbing each week and than suddenly declines, you may have encountered the peak of the run.
+I also like to compare salmon escapement to previous years, which are all accessible at the above-posted link.
+If the weekly escapement rate is climbing each week and then suddenly declines, you may have encountered the peak of the run.
 You can compare the numbers to the previous years to gain confidence in that assessment.
-Salmon runs which have declining escapement may not be as good to target as runs which have not yet peaked or may be at peak.
+Salmon runs which have declining escapement may not be as good to target as runs that have not yet peaked or may be at peak level.

 How river flow levels affect salmon fishing